mstream/nix-chad/README.md

 ## Running

-Run from the directory where `flake.nix` file resides.
+Run from the directory where `flake.nix` file resides:

 ```bash
 nix run .#switch